 Simple Mail Transfer Protocol Security

-The main purpose for this site is (was?) my E-mail Security Site(SSI version) E-mail Security Site(Frames version).
+The main purpose for this site is (was?) my E-mail Security Site.

 In similar news, people are really, really, really, really dumb.
-Apparently a bunch of idiot two-bit web developers, clueless bloggers, and other security-illiterate morons have decided that Firefox3 properly warning people about dangerous websites is wrong.
-I'll write up a full debunking when I get the chance, but for now ponder this thought: What's worse, knowing any information you send to a particular site won't be protected (and therefor being able to make an informed decision on whether you want to send it), or being LIED to and told your information is safe, when it's really not?
+Apparently a bunch of idiot two-bit web developers, clueless bloggers, and other security-ignorant folks have decided that Firefox3 properly warning people about dangerous websites is wrong.
+I have written a blog post about it.

 The fastest way I've found to generate X509 certificates.